-In this ultimate guide to Christmas cookies, I’m sharing my best cookie success tips, recommended tools, a free shopping list printable, and top-rated cookie recipes from my website.
-If you need cookie help or inspiration, this page is for you!
+In this ultimate guide to the best Christmas cookies, I’m sharing everything you need for holiday cookie success—including my most trusted cookie-baking tips, recommended tools, a free printable shopping list, and 75+ top-rated Christmas cookie recipes from my website.

 My Cookie Success Guides

 - Cookie help?
-Here are my top 5 Cookie Baking Tips to improve your next batch
+Here are my top 5 Cookie Baking Success Tips to improve your next batch

 - Mailing cookies?
 Here is the Best Way to Ship Cookies